hammlab/LimitsOfUDA/README.md

 	<li> Attack with mislabeled target domain poison data
 		<ul>
 		<li> Navigate to ./data/office-31/
-		<li> To generate the poisoned files with mislabeled target domain data added to them, run python3 train_source_only.py --SRC amazon --DEST dslr, with appropriate values of source_domain \in {amazon, dslr, webcam} and target_domain \in {amazon, dslr, webcam}.
+		<li> To generate the poisoned files with mislabeled target domain data added to them, run <code>python3 train_source_only.py --SRC amazon --DEST dslr </code>, with appropriate values of source_domain \in {amazon, dslr, webcam} and target_domain \in {amazon, dslr, webcam}.
-		<li> To run the original code with poisoned files, navigate back to main folder (cd ../../) and run python train_image.py DANN --dset office-31 --s_dset_file poisoned_src_amazon_dest_dslr_list.txt --t_dset_file dslr_list.txt.
+		<li> To run the original code with poisoned files, navigate back to main folder (cd ../../) and run <code> python train_image.py DANN --dset office-31 --s_dset_file poisoned_src_amazon_dest_dslr_list.txt --t_dset_file dslr_list.txt </code>.
 Change the UDA algorithm to any of the algorithms from {DANN, CDAN, IW-DAN, IW-CDAN} and change the name of the source and destination files based on the values chosen in the previous step.
 		</ul>
 	<li> Attack with mislabeled source domain poison data
 		<ul>
 		<li> Navigate to ./data/office-31/
-		<li> To generate the poisoned files with mislabeled source domain data added to them, run python3 train_source_only_watermarked.py --SRC amazon --DEST dslr --ALPHA 0, with appropriate values of source_domain \in {amazon, dslr, webcam} and target_domain \in {amazon, dslr, webcam}.
+		<li> To generate the poisoned files with mislabeled source domain data added to them, run <code> python3 train_source_only_watermarked.py --SRC amazon --DEST dslr --ALPHA 0 </code>, with appropriate values of source_domain \in {amazon, dslr, webcam} and target_domain \in {amazon, dslr, webcam}.
-		<li> To run the original code with poisoned files, navigate back to main folder (cd ../../) and run python train_image.py DANN --dset office-31 --s_dset_file poisoned_src_amazon_dest_dslr_list_watermarked_0.0.txt --t_dset_file dslr_list.txt.
+		<li> To run the original code with poisoned files, navigate back to main folder (cd ../../) and run <code> python train_image.py DANN --dset office-31 --s_dset_file poisoned_src_amazon_dest_dslr_list_watermarked_0.0.txt --t_dset_file dslr_list.txt </code>.
 Change the UDA algorithm to any of the algorithms from {DANN, CDAN, IW-DAN, IW-CDAN} and change the name of the source and destination files based on the values chosen in the previous step.
 		</ul>

 </ul>

 ### Illustrative cases for UDA:
-Run python3 three_illustrative_cases.py file in Illustrative_cases folder.
+Run <code> python3 three_illustrative_cases.py </code> file in Illustrative_cases folder.

 #### Citing